 06 – The Washington Post reports that the US is developing a neutron bomb, a weapon designed to kill people but cause minimal destruction of property.

 07 – The Queen celebrates her Silver Jubilee across the UK after 25 years on the throne.
 While the nation (and The Queen) celebrate all year round, 7 June is the official Jubilee Day.

-11 – Dutch Marines storm a train at Assen, Northern Holland, in which South Moluccan terrorists have been holding 55 hostages for 20 days.
-Six terrorists and two hostages are killed.
+11 – Dutch anti-terrorist special forces storm a train at Assen, Northern Holland, in which South Moluccan terrorists have been holding 55 hostages for 20 days.
+Six hijackers and two hostages are killed.

 15 – First democratic elections in Spain for 41 years.